 - These efficiencies are exacerbated by the growth

 - Is my competition eating me, or am I eating them?

-As suggested earlier this does not necessarily mean that new systems are needed, our ERP MOT may well show that a bit of tweaking will re-optimise your existing systems and bring things back in line.
+If you answered yes to any of the above this does not necessarily mean that new systems are needed, but instead that an ERP MOT could show that a bit of tweaking will re-optimise your existing systems and bring things back in line.